Subscribe

 React Native Reusables by founded-labs — Build your Universal Component Library hero bringing shadcn/ui to React Native with Nativewind or Uniwind, Get Started CTA, Platform Web / Native switcher, and a preview grid showing form components (checkboxes with terms-and-conditions copy, select dropdowns, file menu, rich-text toolbar, button with avatars, badges including Secondary / Destructive / Outline / Verified, repository starred card, feedback and survey tabs, email and message form inputs)

 Want shadcn/ui on mobile? shadcn itself is web-first — but the React Native ecosystem has built several solid ports of the same copy-paste philosophy.
-These 7 picks cover React Native Reusables (the most direct port), NativeCN UI (zero-dependency mobile components), expo-nativewind-template (full Expo starter), NativeWind (the styling foundation), Tamagui (the performance pick), gluestack (universal RN + web), and the shadcn.io React Native catalog — every demo verified live in May 2026.
+These 7 picks cover React Native Reusables (the most direct port), NativeCN UI (zero-dependency mobile components), expo-nativewind-template (full Expo starter), NativeWind (the styling foundation), Tamagui (the performance pick), gluestack (universal RN + web), and the shadcn.io React Native catalog.
+Every demo is re-checked before we republish this page.

 shadcn/ui doesn’t officially support React Native — the upstream library is React DOM with Radix UI primitives that don’t exist on mobile.
 But the ecosystem has solved this two ways: direct ports (React Native Reusables, NativeCN — same component names, mobile-native primitives, same copy-paste philosophy) and universal libraries (Tamagui, gluestack — shared component code that targets web and native from one codebase).
 All of them use NativeWind (Tailwind for React Native) as the styling layer.